 slammed their principal in this story were Felicia Starr and Kimberlee

-could control in charge of the PTA.
+control in charge of the PTA.
 Starr, a parent representative on the site

-council, made sure that Latino parents didn't get a vote.
-She engaged in
+council, made sure

+that Latino parents didn't get a vote.
+She engaged in hostilities against Latino parents

-hostilities with Latino parents who had innocently tried to nominate a
+who had innocently tried to nominate a candidate.

 As a result of the embezzlement (the second discovered at Castle Park

 Elementary within 6 years), there has been no PTA at the school from

 Arrest of PTA President, who was closely involved with "Castle

 Park Family", for embezzlement

 Little or no oversight leaves school, sports groups at risk